newtheatre/history-project/index.md

 </div>

-Welcome to the New Theatre History Project!
+Welcome to the New Theatre History Project, a historical record of happenings at the New Theatre.

 The New Theatre Alumni Network was founded in order to build a stronger sense of the history of the theatre, and with the launch of this project we are hoping to do just that!
 Following a recent visit to the Nottingham University Archives, we are using the project to piece together the New Theatre's dynamic and vibrant history.